 3. Pirate-Faced Bananas

-Grubby Little Faces came up with these super easy, fun snacks to jazz up your kid's snack or lunch.
+This is a super easy, fun snacks to jazz up your kid's snack or lunch.
 Take a plain banana and use a Sharpie to draw a pirate face with one eye, an eye patch, nose, mouth and dots of stubble on the top of the banana where the stem is.
 Kids can help too if they are careful with the permanent marker.
 Then, buy a few red bandannas (available in most stores or even party places).
 Cut bandannas into three or four straight strips then tie them carefully around the bananas.

 4. Pirate Map Your Yard